 top of page

-New policy content will be released in the days to come.
+New policy content will be released intermittently.
 Adam values delivering clear and comprehensive policy insights.
 If you have questions or would like to hear his thoughts on topics that are not yet listed, please feel free to contact the campaign through the submission form or email Adam directly at Adam@AdamforHamden.com

 Adam’s family has been in Hamden for six generations.
 Throughout that time, Hamden has provided quality education, extensive opportunities, employment, safety, and a sense of community to all– with the majority being driven or supported by tax dollars.